SurniaUlula/wpsso-plm/readme.txt

 Tested Up To: 5.4
 Stable Tag: 4.8.0

-Manage Places and Locations for Facebook / Open Graph, Pinterest, Local Business and Local SEO markup.
+Manage Places and Local SEO for Facebook / Open Graph, Pinterest, Google Local Business and Schema Place markup.

 == Description ==

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-plm/assets/icon-256x256.png"></p>

-**Let Pinterest, Facebook and Google know about your location(s):**
+**Let Facebook, Pinterest, and Google know about your places and locations:**

-Include Pinterest Rich Pin *Place*, Facebook / Open Graph *Location*, and Google *Local Business / Local SEO* meta tags in your webpages.
+Add Facebook / Open Graph "location", Pinterest Rich Pin "place", and Google Local Business / Local SEO markup in your webpages.

-**The WPSSO Place and Local SEO Markup (aka WPSSO PLM) add-on can be used in two different ways:**
+**Provide place and location information for WPSSO Core and its add-ons:**

-* To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).
+* The WPSSO Core plugin can use place information for Facebook / Open Graph "location", Pinterest Rich Pin "place" and Local SEO meta tags.

-* To provide location information for the webpage content (ie. the post/page content is about a specific physical place) (Premium add-on).
+* The WPSSO Organization add-on can assign places to organizations (ie. content publisher, event organizer, etc.).

-Note that the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on is required to select a location for an organization / local business.
+* The [WPSSO Schema JSON-LD Markup Premium](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on can use place information for the Schema Place type and its sub-types.

 <h3>WPSSO PLM Standard Features</h3>